 The Position Paper also fails to refer to the discussion in relation to the question of sovereignty over the low-tide elevation of South Ledge in another case before the ICJ, namely Pedra Branca.
 In both Qatar v.
 Bahrain and Pedra Branca the Court was faced with the situation where a low-tide elevation was located in the overlapping territorial sea entitlements of the Parties.
 In neither of these cases, although they were both concerned with issues of territorial sovereignty, did the Court make any suggestion that the status of the low-tide elevation concerned had to be determined with reference to the rules on the acquisition of territory before proceeding to a maritime delimitation.
 In Qatar v.
 Bahrain, the Court established a territorial sea boundary ignoring the low-tide elevation of Fasht ad Dibal, which was attributed to Qatar because it was located on its side of the maritime boundary.
 In Pedra Branca, the Court recalled, after quoting extensively from paragraphs 205 and 206 from its 2001 judgment in Qatar v.
-Bahrain that:
+Bahrain, that:

 in the Special Agreement and in the final submissions it has been specifically asked to decide the matter of sovereignty separately for each of the three maritime features [one of those being the low-tide elevation of South Ledge].
 At the same time the Court has not been mandated by the Parties to draw the line of delimitation with respect to the territorial waters of Malaysia and Singapore in the area in question. [...]
 In these circumstances, the Court concludes that for the reasons explained above sovereignty over South Ledge, as a low-tide elevation, belongs to the State in the territorial waters of which it is located.
+214

 The Philippines in its pleadings in the South China Sea arbitration relied on the position of the Court in Qatar v.
-Bahrain and Pedra Branca that a coastal State has sovereignty over a low-tide elevation in the territorial sea due to its sovereignty over the territorial sea for arguing that a similar rule applies to the continental shelf.
-A low-tide elevation in that maritime zone is part of that
+Bahrain and Pedra Branca that a coastal State has sovereignty over a low-tide

 &lt;sup>211 Ibid.; see also ibid., paras 207-208.
 As regards the 2014 Position Paper's argument that the ICJ's judgment in Territorial and Maritime Dispute (Nicaragua v.
 Colombia) did not 'touch upon the legal status of low-tide elevations as components of an archipelago', it may be observed that this status is addressed in articles 7 and 47 of the UNCLOS.
-These provisions indicate that low-tide elevations that are beyond straight baselines are part of the maritime zone in which they area located.
+These provisions indicate that low-tide elevations that are beyond straight baselines are part of the maritime zone in which they are located.

-&lt;sup>212 Sovereignty over Pedra Branca/Pulau Batu Puteh, Middle Rocks and South Ledge (Malaysia/Singapore), Judgment, ICJ Reports 2008, p 12, paras 293, 294; Qatar v.
+&lt;sup>212 Sovereignty over Pedra Branca/Pulau Batu Puteh, Middle Rocks and South Ledge (Malaysia/Singapore), Judgment, ICJ Reports 2008, p.
+12, paras 293, 294; Qatar v.
 Bahrain, n 209 at para.
 209.